ericmjl/Network-Analysis-Made-Simple/docs/introduction/graphs.md

 ## A _formal_ definition of networks

-Before we explore examples of networks,
-I wanted to first give you a more formal definition of what networks are.
+Before we explore examples of networks, we want to first give you a more formal definition of what networks are.
 The reason is that knowing a _formal_ definition helps us refine our application of networks.